-As you set up your scenes this month, see if you can limit . . . → Read More: Simplifying Dialogue
+As you set up your scenes this . . . → Read More: Simplifying Dialogue

 At the beginning of every month, I’ll post a brief preview of what’s to come.
 Here’s my first glimpse of topics I plan to address in the month of November.

 Heiress to the Throne? – The most recent episode of TCW centered around three female characters – Senator Padmé Amidala, Jedi Ahsoka Tano, and bounty hunter Aurra Sing.
 “Assassins” was written by The Maker’s daughter, Katie Lucas, and is a must-see episode.
 The wonderfully crafted story offers a new hope that the Star Wars universe has found an inspired champion with a fangirl’s heart.